dimitri/pgloader/pgloader.1.md

     flexibility allows to cope with cases where the type `tinyint` might have been used as a `boolean` in some cases but as a `smallint` in others.

+	The *casting rules* are applied in order, the first match prevents following rules to be applied, and user defined rules are evaluated first.

     The supported guards are: